 Experienced faculty who care

-The University’s five Colleges, each with a distinct area of focus—Arts and Sciences, Business, Criminal Justice and Forensic Sciences, Engineering, and Fine Arts—house more than 100 academic programs and offer students an exciting range of paths to explore.
+The University’s six Colleges, each with a distinct area of focus—Arts and Sciences, Business, Criminal Justice and Forensic Sciences, Engineering, Fine Arts, and Health Sciences—house more than 100 academic programs and offer students an exciting range of paths to explore.

-Career development is integratedthroughout your four years, starting with the creation of a Personal Professional Development Plan in your freshman year.
-From there we connect you with an alumni mentor, set up job shadowing opportunities, help you secure key internships, polish your résumé, and help you master the art of the interview.
+Career development is integratedthroughout your four years, starting with the creation of a Personal Professional Development Plan in your first year.
+From there we connect you with an alumnus mentor, set up job shadowing opportunities, help you secure key internships, polish your résumé, and help you master the art of the interview.
 In fact, with our career focus and student-first philosophy, we are proud to share that The Princeton Review ranks our Career Services as the 17th best in the country.

 Westside Hall—new first-year residence hall

 An impressive 90,000 square feet, this new residence hall has created a dynamic hub of activity on campus.
-Although the top three stories of the building are residential units, the ground floor provides amenities to the University at large as well.
+Although the top three stories of the building are residential units, the ground floor provides amenities to the University at large.
 A 250–280-seat dining room, common lounge spaces, and 2,300 square feet of classroom space with state-of-the-art technology are open to everyone.

 $9.4 million Henry C. Lee Institute